 First generation (2002–2017)

-Shniva is produced in two trim levels - the base L trim level and the improved GLS, which includes leather seats plus heated front seats, a more advanced audio system, isothermal tinted windows, fog lights, etc. You can also see the LC and GLC badges, which corresponds to the trim levels already described, but with air conditioning.
-Since 2004, all exterior mirrors are electrically adjustable and heated.
-Almost all car parts (98%) are Russian.
+Shniva is produced in two trim levels - the basic L trim level and the improved GLS, which includes leather seats plus heated front seats, a more advanced audio system, isothermal tinted glass, fog lights, etc. You can also see the LC and GLC badges, which correspond to the already described trim levels, but with air conditioning.
+Since 2004, all exterior rear-view mirrors have been electrically driven and heated.
+Almost all parts of the car (98%) are Russian.

-The engine was installed in only one option - a gasoline injector with a volume of 1.7 liters and a power of 80 hp. at 5000 rpm, torque 127 Nm at 3800 rpm, 4-cylinder in-line.
+Only one engine variant was installed - a petrol injection engine with a volume of 1.7 liters and a power of 80 hp at 5000 rpm, a torque of 127 Nm at 3800 rpm, a 4-cylinder in-line engine.
 The transmission is also one 5-speed manual.

-In November 2006, they began to produce a modification of the FAM-1 with the factory index VAZ-21236.
-It was equipped with an Opel Z18XE engine with a volume of 1.8 liters and a power of 125 hp. at 5600 rpm and a torque of 170 Nm at 3800 rpm.
-In addition, the car had a richer package and options (airbags, air conditioning, ABS system, etc.).
-In 2008, the FAM-1 project was curtailed and about a thousand of these vehicles were produced in total.
-There is also a modification «Trophy», designed for off-road driving.
+In November 2006, they began to produce the FAM-1 modification with the factory index VAZ-21236.
+It was equipped with an Opel Z18XE engine with a volume of 1.8 liters and a power of 125 hp at 5600 rpm and a torque of 170 N·m at 3800 rpm.
+In addition, the car had a richer configuration and options (airbags, air conditioning, ABS system, etc.).
+In 2008, the FAM-1 project was closed and only about a thousand of these vehicles were produced.
+There is also a modification called "Trophy", designed for off-road driving.

 In 2009, the car was restyled.
 This was done by the Italian design company Stile Bertone.
-In the same year, 150 cars of a special color black non-metallic with chrome elements were produced for the seventh anniversary of Shniva production.
-In 2010, 300 light lilac cars with unique elements were produced.
-For the 100th anniversary of Chevrolet, 300 anniversary cars were produced - 250 in dark gray-green metallic and 50 in bright red metallic.
-For the 12th anniversary of the release of the car, a limited special edition of the color silver-green metallic was also released («Tundra»).
+That same year, 150 cars were released in a special black non-metallic color with chrome elements for the seventh anniversary of Shniva production.
+In 2010, 300 cars were released in a light lilac color with unique elements.
+For the 100th anniversary of the Chevrolet company, 300 anniversary cars were released - 250 in dark gray-green metallic and 50 in bright red metallic.
+For the 12th anniversary of the car, a limited special series in silver-green metallic ("Tundra") was also released.

-The safety of the car in the ARCAP crash test was checked in 2003.
-The result is rather sad - only 1.6 points out of 16 and did not assign a single star.
+The car's safety was checked in the ARCAP crash test in 2003.
+The result was rather sad - only 1.6 points out of 16 and not a single star was awarded.

 Second generation (2017–present)

-At the Moscow Motor Show in 2014, the concept of the second generation Shnivy was presented to the public.
-Production was scheduled to begin in 2016, but development was suspended in March 2015.
-At the moment, a stamping and body shop has been built, construction has begun on a plant for the production of engines developed by PSA Peugeot Citroën, and sea trials of a pre-production model have been passed.
+The concept of the second generation of Shniva was presented to the public at the Moscow Motor Show in 2014.
+Production was planned to begin in 2016, but in March 2015, development was suspended.
+At the moment, stamping and body shops have been built, construction of a plant for the production of engines developed by PSA Peugeot Citroën has begun, and road tests of the pre-production model have been completed.